 The Mansion House is still used today as the Civic Headquarters of Doncaster and contains fine examples of memorabilia.
+The Mansion House has a number of Open Days and Afternoon Tea Days.
 It is well worth a visit.